There is a hot debate about the past tense of dream; is it dreamed or dreamt?

 Actually, both are correct, and despite one having been in use longer than the other, you can choose which one you prefer.
 In fact, both are listed as alternative uses of each other in all major dictionaries.

 Confused?
 Don’t be.
 Occasionally, words take on various spellings due to inflictions of dialect, and when both spellings become common, then it is entirely acceptable to use your preference.
 My only advice is to pick one spelling and stick to it.

 Let’s take a closer look at how you can use both dreamed and dreamt in your own speech and writing.

 There is no difference between dreamed and dreamt.
 They both mean to have been thinking of or imagining things as possible or happening when asleep or awake.

-Both are considered correct, and both function as the past tense and past participle of the verb dream.
-Dreamed is preferred in all main varieties of English, but dreamt is especially common in British English; while American writers use dreamt about a tenth as often as dreamed, British writers use dreamt about a third of the time.
+Both are considered correct and function as the past tense and past participle of the verb dream.
+Dreamed is preferred in all main varieties of English, but dreamt is more likely to be used in British English than American English.